|Cash Back Rating:||4.3 / 5|

 Pairing the Freedom Flex with a premium Chase Ultimate Rewards card would also allow you to transfer points to one of Chase’s airline and hotel transfer partners and possibly enjoy even greater point value.

-The Freedom Flex also features an introductory APR on new purchases, which could be a big help if you have a large expense like a home repair looming.
-Not only can you pay off your balance slowly without racking up interest charges, but you’ll also earn at least 1% back on your purchases – even more if they line up with one of the card’s rotating 5% cash back categories.
+The Freedom Flex also features an introductory APR on new purchases and balance transfers, which could be a big help if you have a large expense like a home repair looming or need to consolidate some debt without accruing additional interest.
+For balance transfers, you will have to pay a fee of $5 or 3% of the amount of each transfer (whichever is greater) in the first 60 days.
+Not only can you pay off your balance slowly without racking up interest charges, but you’ll also earn at least 1% back on your new purchases – even more if they line up with one of the card’s rotating 5% cash back categories.

-The terms are pretty straightforward: You get a 0% intro APR on purchases for your first 15 billing cycles as a card member, after which you’ll be subject to the card’s standard variable APR of between 14.99% and 24.74%, based on your credit score.
+The terms are pretty straightforward: You get a 0% intro APR on purchases and balance transfers for your first 15 months as a card member, after which you’ll be subject to the card’s standard variable APR of between 15.74% and 24.49%, based on your credit score.

 Upgraded cardholder perks